Wednesday, November 25, 2009

 This sacred conversation was suppressed as the British invaded.
 They labelled 'landmarks' with their own names or those of their family, their homeland, their warriors, their dead.
 In their wake, the invaders left a monologue of British Conquest.

 In 1828 River was named Hume by Hamilton Hume (or his companion William Hovell) after himself or his dad.
 Then in 1830, fellow invader Capt.
 Charles Sturt, changed Hume to Murray, to keep 'imperishable,' the name of the Secretary of State for War and the Colonies.
-Sturt also named Rufus River after the
+Sturt also named Rufus River after the hair-colour of his mate MacLeay.

 Sir George Murray was the epitome of British Conquerors.
 From the age of 17, he was a professional military man, rising to the rank of major-general.
 He fought for the British Empire almost every where, and, in recognition for his 'talent' for 'civil occupation,' he was invested as a Knight of Bath.
 When he went into politics, he was rewarded with the post of Colonial chief.